mc2-project/mc2/README.md

 ## Contact
-For questions and general discussion, please reach out to mc2-dev@googlegroups.com.
+For general discussion, send a message to mc2-dev@googlegroups.com.

+For more specific questions, feel free to reach out to Chester <chester@eecs.berkeley.edu>, Rishabh <rishabhp@eecs.berkeley.edu>, and/or Wenting <wzheng@eecs.berkeley.edu>.